web3ideation/multisig-wallet-w3i/README.md

 ➡️ ok this is my contract now ... please let me know where i can safe gas significantly

+funktion nochmal mit testscript bestätigen

 check if the 2/3 and 50%+1 really works for 2 3 4 5 6 7 8 99 999 owners

--funktion nochmal mit testscript bestätigen

 Error Handling: Add more descriptive error messages for edge cases, such as invalid data formats or failed transactions.